anydigital/bladeswitch/README.md

 The only starter compatible with _BOTH_ (!)
 Jekyll and Eleventy at the same time.

-Allows you to develop locally w/o [Ruby friction](https://any.digital/tricks/ruby/) (thanks to 11ty), and still deploy natively to GitHub Pages (using built-in Jekyll, w/o GitHub Actions).
-Now, with [Sveltia CMS](https://github.com/sveltia/sveltia-cms) included!
+Allows you to develop locally without [Ruby friction](https://any.digital/tricks/ruby/) (thanks to 11ty), and deploy natively to GitHub Pages using built-in Jekyll engine — no GitHub Actions required!
+Now, also includes [Sveltia CMS](https://github.com/sveltia/sveltia-cms).

 All of this — with only <big>3</big> direct dependencies: